CFD-UTSA/bplume-WRF/README.md

 Description of the modifications done are given in

-Bhimireddy S.R., and Bhaganagar K, (2021), Implementing LES-bPlume formulation in WRF: Role of atmospheric1forcings on Buoyant Plume Dynamics, Monthly Weather Review, in advanced review.
+Bhimireddy S.R., and Bhaganagar K, (2021), Implementing bplume-WRF-LES: Role of atmospheric1forcings on Buoyant Plume Dynamics, Monthly Weather Review, 2021

 Compilation: